Herpetic whitlow, or whitlow finger, is a painful infection caused by the herpes simplex virus.

 This article explores the symptoms, causes, and treatment of herpetic whitlow, as well as the chances of reoccurrence.

 Herpetic whitlow develops when HSV enters a finger, particularly the fingertip, often through a small cut in the skin.
-Less commonly, whitlow can form on a toe.

 The virus infects the soft tissue and causes localized: